-Answers for Tragedy provides answers for questions about tragedy and catastophies from a Biblical perspective.
+Answers for Tragedy provides answers for questions about tragedy and catastrophes from a Biblical perspective.

 - What does God think of those who massacred thousands of people?

-God will Himself judge every last person connected with this massacre.
-We must realize that even a sentence from our highest courts cannot bring satisfying justice.
-When one wrecklessly murders hundreds or thousands, is not his judgment more serious than the one who kills just one person?
+God will Himself judge every last person connected with these massacres.
+We must realize that even a sentence from our highest courts cannot satisfy justice.
+When one recklessly murders hundreds or thousands, is not this judgment more serious than the one who kills just one person?
 Of course.

 We could pass a death sentence.
 But God perfectly carries out His judgment in the eternal spheres.
 For this reason God declares that "Revenge is Mine."
 His sentence will be perfectly just.

 "Never take your own revenge, beloved, but leave room for the wrath of God, for it is written, "VENGEANCE IS MINE, I WILL REPAY," says the Lord."
 (Romans 12:19).

 - Is it wrong to want judgment upon these people?

 No. Judgment is right and fair.
 The terrorists were persuaded by misguided movements, but still man is always responsible for their own acts and words.
 Those who destroy the life of others should have their own life taken.
 If they are caught, they should quickly be put to death.

 God has given the governments authority largely to bring protection.
 They should use it.
 However, we personally, need to pass our spirit of revenge over to God and let the government do its job.
 Any anger we carry will begin to greatly trouble our soul.
 We were not designed to hold evil in our hearts.

 - "Let every person be in subjection to the governing authorities.
 For there is no authority except from God, and those which exist are established by God.
 2 Therefore he who resists authority has opposed the ordinance of God; and they who have opposed will receive condemnation upon themselves.